+benchmarks are indexes to measure whether the financial product attains the environmental or social characteristics that they promote.
 Is a specific index designated as a reference benchmark to determine whether this financial product is aligned with the environmental and/or social characteristics that it promotes?

-N/A - The Portfolio's benchmark has not been designated as a reference benchmark.
-Therefore, it is not consistent with the environmental or social characteristics promoted by the Portfolio.
+$N\!/A$ - The Portfolio's benchmarks have not been designated as reference benchmarks.
+Therefore, they are not consistent with the environmental or social characteristics promoted by the Portfolio.